 Detect threats based on anomalies

-Microsoft pioneered the use of machine learning (ML) in threat detection with its Azure SQL Database Threat Detection service, an additional layer of security intelligence built into the Azure SQL Database service (it will cost you extra, though).
+Microsoft pioneered the use of machine learning (ML) in threat detection with its Azure SQL Database Threat Detection service, an additional layer of security intelligence built into the Azure SQL Database service.
 The service keeps a watchful eye on user activities, learning and profiling.
-Based on the collected intelligence, it can then detect anomalous database activities which may indicate unusual and potentially harmful attempts to access or exploit your databases — without you having to write code.
+Based on the collected intelligence, it can detect anomalous database activities which may indicate unusual and potentially harmful attempts to access or exploit your databases — without you having to write code.

-AWS followed in its rival’s footsteps with a cloud service called Amazon Macie.
-With Macie, you can harness the machine learning expertise and technology that AWS acquired from Harvest.AI.
+AWS followed in its rival’s footsteps with a cloud service called Amazon Macie, which it acquired from Harvest.AI(see below).

-Amazon Macie sniffs around your infrastructure to discover and classify sensitive data such as passwords.
-Based of this classification, it then applies risk ratings to the different types of content it uncovered.
-Following this assessment, the service is able to identify unusual access patterns that could indicate a security threat—and alert you to them.
+Amazon Macie classifies data using machine learning.
+Based of this classification, the service applies risk ratings to the different types of content uncovered.
+Following this assessment, the service is then able to identify unusual access patterns that could indicate a security threat—and will alert you to it.

 Macie currently supports around 70 types of data.
 These include Personally Identifiable Information (PII), Personal Health Information (PHI), regulatory documents, emails, source code, API keys and private keys.
 The service can automatically spot full names, addresses, credit card numbers, IPs, driver license IDs (U.S. only), social security numbers and birth dates.

 Amazon Macie can integrate with Security Information and Event Management (SIEM) services and Managed Security Service Provider (MSSP) solutions to help support various cyber security scenarios and compliance use cases.